 Visiting Alberobello from Bari is one of the most popular day trips from Bari.

 You can join a day tour of Alberobello from Bari.
-You can visit Alberobello from Bari by public bus, but it can be more complicated and less time-wise.
+You can visit Alberobello from Bari by public bus, but it can be more complicated and more time-consuming.

 You can rent a car and travel to Puglia without relying on public transport.
 I recommend renting a car at Bari airport if you are flying into Bari airport.